 Note that the Ukrainian national cannot claim a Universal Credit Housing Cost Element (nor HB) in respect of the £350 "thank you payment" as this is paid to their host and is not a rental liability.

-Child Benefit, Disability Living Allowance, Personal Independence Payment, Attendance Allowance and Carers Allowance regulations have also been amended so that they can be claimed immediately by Ukrainian nationals arriving in the UK under one of these schemes.
+Child Benefit, Disability Living Allowance, Personal Independence Payment, Attendance Allowance and Carers Allowance regulations have also been amended so that the Habitual Residence test, and the Past Presence test do not apply, meaning they can be claimed immediately by Ukrainian nationals arriving in the UK under one of these schemes.

 Similar amendments have been made to the Regulations for the Scottish Child Disability Payment and Adult Disability Payment.

 DWP staff in JobCentres will be available to help claimants claim online, and for face to face help where needed.

 Translation services will also be available for online applications.

 Arrived in the UK on a visitor visa.

 Those who cannot apply under the above schemes but need to come to the UK urgently can apply for a visa for compelling and compassionate reasons.